ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

   npm i --location=global ipfs
   ```

-Alternatively, you can build the project from source.
+Alternatively, you can build the project from the source.
 See the [JS-IPFS GitHub repository](https://github.com/ipfs/js-ipfs) for instructions.

 :::